-- 3.2.1 General - 3.2.1.1 The survey is to consist of an examination for the purpose of ensuring, as far as practicable, that the hull and piping are maintained in a satisfactory condition. - 3.2.2 Examination of the hull - 3.2.2.1 Examination of the hull plating and its closing appliances as far as can be seen. - 3.2.2.2 Examination of watertight penetrations as far as practicable. - 3.2.3 Examination of weather decks. - 3.2.3.1 Examination of flame screens on vents to all bunker tanks. - 3.2.3.2 Examination of bunker and vent piping systems. - 3.2.4 Examination of cargo pump rooms and compressor rooms and, as far as practicable, pipe tunnels if fitted. - 3.2.4.1 Examination of all pump room and compressor room bulkheads for signs of leakage or fractures and, in particular, the sealing arrangements of all penetrations of pump room and compressor room bulkheads. - 3.2.4.2 Examination of the condition of all piping systems, except those covered by TL- R Z16.
+3.2.1.1 The survey is to consist of an examination for the purpose of ensuring, as far as practicable, that the hull and piping are maintained in a satisfactory condition.

+3.2.2.1 Examination of the hull plating and its closing appliances as far as can be seen.

+3.2.3 Examination of weather decks.

+3.2.3.1 Examination of flame screens on vents to all bunker tanks.

+3.2.3.2 Examination of bunker and vent piping systems.

+3.2.4 Examination of cargo pump rooms and compressor rooms and, as far as practicable, pipe tunnels if fitted.

+3.2.4.1 Examination of all pump room and compressor room bulkheads for signs of leakage or fractures and, in particular, the sealing arrangements of all penetrations of pump room and compressor room bulkheads.

+3.2.4.2 Examination of the condition of all piping systems, except those covered by TL-R Z16.

-Note: For survey of air pipes, flame screens on vents and ventilators refer to 3.2.3.5 to 3.2.3.8 of TL- R Z7.
+- Note: For survey of air pipes, flame screens on vents and ventilators refer to 3.2.3.5 to 3.2.3.8 of TL-R Z7. - 3.2.5 Suspect Areas